apollographql/apollo/design/high-level-reactivity.md

 ### Returning dependencies to the client

 Before, we gave an example of a GraphQL response for a simple query.
-If you make a reactive GraphQL query, you will get extra metadata about the dependencies involved in particular subtrees, like so:
+If you make a reactive GraphQL query, the client needs extra metadata to know which parts of the result tree are reactive, and what keys they should be invalidated by.
+The client query fetcher will inject fields for this metadata into your query automatically, so that internally the response will look like this:

 ```
 {